WilliamY97/LearningJournal/uWaterloo/ECE290/Contract Law.md

 - Proving the existence of the contract may be harder if it is not in writing, but it may still be formed

-- even if the contract is unfair, it will be enforced
+- Even if the contract is unfair, it will be enforced

 - if one element is absent, the courts will decline to intervene